Constelli marks its 6th Anniversary with Spectacular Annual Summit Celebrations at T-Hub Hyderabad - www.lokmattimes.com

 Constelli marks its 6th Anniversary with Spectacular Annual Summit Celebrations at T-Hub Hyderabad

-Hyderabad (Telangana) [India], May 15: Constelli, a leading provider of high-fidelity modelling and simulation solutions, celebrated its 6th Annual ...
+PNN Hyderabad (Telangana) [India], May 15: Constelli, a leading provider of high-fidelity modelling and simulation solutions, celebrated its 6th ...

 Hyderabad (Telangana) [India], May 15: Constelli, a leading provider of high-fidelity modelling and simulation solutions, celebrated its 6th Annual Summit with grandeur and fervor.
 Established as a defence technology company, Constelli aims to reduce program delays and increase the success rate of RF and Microwave payloads such as Radars and Electronic Warfare systems used in combat aircrafts, surveillance aircraft/drones, and UAVs.